 Appointments may be made in person (217 Crawford Building) or by phone (803/323-2206) during hours of operation.
 Making appointments for someone other than yourself is generally discouraged.
 If you have any questions about making an appointment, please call or drop by and speak with our front desk staff.

 Students are encouraged to call for their own appointments.
 They may take the first available appointment or they may choose to wait a bit longer for an appointment with a particular counselor.
 Counseling Services makes reasonable efforts to see students within 10 working days of calling for an appointment.
+Please read our Appointment Policy for more information about the types of appointments we offer and what to expect at your appointment.

 Counseling Services is located on the second floor of the Crawford Building.
 During the fall and spring semesters, Counseling Services is open Monday-Thursday, 8:30 AM-5:00 PM and Fridays, 9:30 AM-5:00 PM, unless the University is closed.
 You may also want to check our Summer schedule.